 Stockport Tree Surgeon supports Marple Festival Tree Planting

-As Marple’s highest profile Tree Surgeons, Myers Tree Care were approached by the Friends of Marple Memorial Park to supply and assist with the planting of a Yew tree in the park by local dignitaries in 2005 to commemorate the 60th Anniversary since the end of World War Two.
+A local company of Marple in Stockport, Myers Tree Care was approached by the Friends of Marple Memorial Park to supply and assist with the planting of a Yew tree in the park by local dignitaries in 2005 to commemorate the 60th Anniversary since the end of World War Two.

 Mark Whittaker, Key Contact for FOMMP takes up the story: